-The \texttt{Patient\_specific.py} module allows for the generation of curved AAA geometries using imaging-derived patient-specific data.
-This module takes as inputs the centerline (which can be curved), wall area versus length, and lumen area versus length.
-These inputs are crucial for creating a more accurate representation of the aneurysm, tailored to individual patient data.
-The user only needs to run the provided \texttt{Run\_Patient\_Specific.sh} file after specifying the text files containing the data in a two-column, space-separated format.
-Once the input data is specified, the user can simply execute the shell scripts, and the patient-specific geometries will be automatically generated based on the provided data.
-The user can choose to align the sections either along the $Z$-direction, which corresponds to the aneurysm's length, or according to the tangent vector at each POI along the centerline.
-The example data are included in \textbf{AneuPy}\texttt{/test/data}.
+The \texttt{Patient\_specific.py} module facilitates the generation of curved AAA geometries using imaging-derived patient-specific data.
+The module needs as inputs the centerline (curved), wall area versus length, and lumen area versus length.
+These are required to construct a more realistic model of the aneurysm, according to the data of each patient.
+The user only needs to run the provided \texttt{Run\_Patient\_Specific.sh} script after the text files containing the data in the two-column space-separated format are provided.
+Once the input data is provided, the user can simply run the shell scripts, and the patient-specific geometries will be automatically created based on the provided data.
+The user can choose to align the sections in the direction of the $Z$-direction, which coincides with the aneurysm length, or in the direction of the tangent vector at each POI along the centerline.
+The sample data are in \textbf{AneuPy}\texttt{/test/data}.

-Figure \ref{PE}A-B shows examples of wall area versus length and lumen area versus length, which are used in the geometry generation process.
-These examples are derived from patient-specific data obtained from \cite{kontopodis2013changes,kontopodis2020aneurysm,Gao2020}.
-Figs. \ref{PE}C-H show two examples of aneurysm geometries, where (C-D) depict the 3D view of the generated aneurysms.
-(E-F) show the 3D view of cross sections aligned along the centerline, which are used to interpolate the outer surfaces of the aneurysms.
-Finally, (G-H) present vertical cross sections of the aneurysms, where the lumen and the ILT are clearly differentiated.
+Wall area vs. length and lumen area vs. length examples employed in the geometry generation process are shown in Fig. \ref{PE}A-B. They are patient-specific and based on data in \cite{kontopodis2013changes,kontopodis2020aneurysm,Gao2020}.
+Figs. \ref{PE}C-H show two examples of aneurysm geometries, with (C-D) showing the 3D view of the constructed aneurysms.
+(E-F) show the 3D view of cross sections that are aligned along the centerline and are used to interpolate the outer aneurysm surfaces.
+Finally, (G-H) show vertical cross sections of the aneurysms, where the lumen and ILT are easily differentiated.

 All codes also generate a \software{SALOME} \fileformat{hdf} study file, which users can open in \software{SALOME}'s \texttt{Geometry} module through its user-friendly interface to inspect the generated geometric entities (see Fig.~\ref{salome_interface}).
-While not required, this feature provides a convenient way for users to visualize and verify their geometries during the modeling process.
+Although not required, this feature provides a convenient way for users to visualize and verify their geometries during the modeling process.